M3CoTBench: Benchmark Chain-of-Thought of MLLMs in Medical Image Understanding: Related Work

 \subsection{CoT-Related MLLM Benchmarks}

 Research on reasoning in multimodal models has advanced through several dedicated benchmarks.
-Visual-CoT~\citep{shao2024visual} introduces a large-scale dataset of image-Q\&A pairs, augmented with region annotations and step-by-step rationales, along with a multi-turn reasoning pipeline for interpretable, region-focused CoT tasks. $\mathrm{M}^3$CoT~\citep{chen2024m3cot} provides a comprehensive benchmark spanning diverse domains and requiring complex multi-step visual-textual reasoning.
+Visual-CoT~\citep{shao2024visual} introduces a large-scale dataset of image-QA pairs, augmented with region annotations and step-by-step rationales, along with a multi-turn reasoning pipeline for interpretable, region-focused CoT tasks. $\mathrm{M}^3$CoT~\citep{chen2024m3cot} provides a comprehensive benchmark spanning diverse domains and requiring complex multi-step visual-textual reasoning.
 MME-CoT~\citep{jiang2025mme} extends this line of work by contributing high-quality data across six domains and proposing three novel metrics to assess CoT quality, robustness, and efficiency.
 CoMT~\citep{cheng2025comt} introduces a benchmark that requires both multimodal inputs and outputs to evaluate the visual reasoning abilities of MLLMs, addressing the limitations of traditional text-only outputs in multimodal CoT tasks.
-MMIR~\citep{yan2025multimodal} is designed to evaluate MLLMs’ ability to detect and reason about semantic inconsistencies in layout-rich multimodal content, revealing significant shortcomings in current models and highlighting the need for more advanced cross-modal reasoning capabilities.
 While these benchmarks have advanced CoT reasoning in natural image domains, resources remain scarce in the medical field, where rigorous diagnostic reasoning, interpretability, and domain expertise are essential.
 This gap underscores the need for medically grounded benchmarks that can assess step-by-step clinical inference in multimodal settings.